MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-vpn-gateway-settings.md

 When creating a VPN gateway configuration in Azure, the local network gateway often represents your on-premises location.
 In Azure Stack Hub, it represents any remote VPN device that sits outside Azure Stack Hub.
 This device could be a VPN device in your datacenter (or a remote datacenter), or a VPN gateway in Azure.

-You give the local network gateway a name, the public IP address of the VPN device, and specify the address prefixes that are on the on-premises location.
-Azure looks at the destination address prefixes for network traffic, consults the configuration that you've specified for your local network gateway, and routes packets accordingly.
+You give the local network gateway a name, the public IP address of the remote VPN device, and specify the address prefixes that are on the on-premises location.
+Azure Stack Hub looks at the destination address prefixes for network traffic, consults the configuration that you've specified for your local network gateway, and routes packets accordingly.

 This PowerShell example creates a new local network gateway: